casruff/ASSESSOR/README.md

 # ASSESSOR
-ASSESSOR is an age-structured state-space stock-recruit model for Pacific salmon.
+This is the development page for ASSESSOR, an age-structured state-space stock-recruit model for Pacific salmon.

-See the full vignette [here](https://mdscheuerell.github.io/ASSESSOR/index.html).
+Click [here](https://mdscheuerell.github.io/ASSESSOR/index.html) for the latest version of the vignette.